fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Search any field</li>
   <li>Can be used as a component to another database</li>
   <li>Easily Scalable</li>
-  <li>Security: via Cognit and IAM, VPC SG (cluster can be deployed in a VPC), encryption at rest and in transit (KMS encryption, TLS), field-level security.
+  <li>Security: via Cognito and IAM, VPC SG (cluster can be deployed in a VPC), encryption at rest and in transit (KMS encryption, TLS), field-level security.
 Cannot use IP-based access policies.</li>
   <li>Backup using snapshot</li>
   <li>Create cluster (OS domain), specify the number of instances and type</li>
   <li>Storage options: UltraWarm or Cold storage</li>